Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 U.S. Senator at United States Senate

-Jack Reed is a U.S. Senator from Rhode Island, with a focus on national security and defense matters.
-He was a speaker at the symposium.
+Jack Reed is a U.S. Senator from Rhode Island, serving on various committees related to defense and cybersecurity.

 Jason C. Chipman